Ninjin89/typexmltoexpansionmarket/README.md

 # Type.xml to Expansion Market converter

 Quick made this tool with no experince at all but works so far, maybe there will be updates coming.
+If something is not working let me know maybe i can update the tool for you.

 **Version 1.0.0**